nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Help command : `help`

 _Lists out all the available commands & their functions as a pop-out window. <br>
-Also contains a link to this User Guide._
+The window also contains a link to this User Guide._

 **Format:** `help`